Learn how you can process trauma — and how working through your feelings helps you move forward after a stressful event.

 “Sit down and take a few deep breaths and give yourself a moment to feel the feeling and let it pass.
 If we ignore the feeling, it’s just going to sit and fester.”

 Give yourself space to work through your feelings.

 “In a moment when you’re feeling that trauma response, rather than ‘numbing out’ with a coping mechanism like sugary food or a glass of wine, just sit down and take a few deep breaths and give yourself a moment to feel the feeling and let it pass,” Durda said.
 “If we ignore the feeling, it’s just going to sit and fester.
 That’s what trauma does: It just sits and lies dormant if we don’t work through it.”

 “We tend to put those really scary things that caused us to be fearful in that dark place in our mind,” Durda said.
 “Just being aware of that is shining a little bit of light in there — opening the door to that dark place.
 Talk about those feelings that bubble up with your coworkers, with your friends, with your relative who’s in a nursing home, a family member who’s in another state.
 They’re just as scared and worried as you are.
 Connection is so key in terms of getting through something like this.
 We are very social naturally — there’s a reason we feel better when we are in a community.”

 Get some perspective.

 “Remind yourself that we will not always be in this disaster mode, feeling all these feelings,” Durda recommended.
 “History tells us that we’ll get through this — we don’t know the end, but we know that it will end.
 You may feel personally alone right now, but you’re not.
-I think that’s one thing that helps — the pandemic is targeting each and every one of us, as a people.
-There’s not an aspect of life that’s not affected.
-Knowing that everyone’s dealing with this might help you feel more connected.”
+Knowing that everyone’s dealing with something difficult might help you feel more connected.”